 Previously: Sara Sarita.

 Are you feeling lucky?
-If you are, you might try your hand at the Dice Game — but make sure you’re willing to risk it all before you begin.
+If you are, you might try your hand at the ritual game called the Dice Game — but make sure you’re willing to risk it all before you begin.
 If you’ve played the Gambler’s Game or the Dead Poet’s Game, the setup will feel familiar… and so, for that matter, will the stakes.

 In this game, the winner takes all.

 As far as I know, the Dice Game is a made-up ritual, as opposed to one with deeper roots; it appeared on the r/Creepypasta subreddit courtesy of Redditor u/WanderingRiverdog on Aug.
 29, 2016 before making its way to the Creepypasta Too Wikia just a few days later on Aug.
 31. But although this particular game is likely quite new, gambling games — particularly those using dice — stretch back to antiquity.
 Indeed, the oldest set of dice we’ve found dates back to the Bronze Age… and that might not even be the oldest set of dice that was ever created.
 Since the beginning of time itself, humans have been making wagers and testing our luck with the roll of a die, and before that, we used dice as a means of telling the future or gaining knowledge.

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]

 With this history in mind, it makes sense that, though the reward for winning the Dice Game is great, the price for losing it is much, much greater.

 - A table.
 The table should be of a height that allows you to stand at it comfortably.
 Do not use any chairs.

 - A pair of standard, six-sided dice.